Jim Ross Talks WWE ‘Fastlane’ And Why Reigns Should Beat The Undertaker

 Braun Strowman made his WWE debut by being a member of the Wyatt family.
 Flash-forward almost a year later and Strowman was drafted exclusively to Raw after the brand-split; for the last eight months since the brand-split, the WWE has been building up Strowman as an unbeatable monster in singles competition.

 But at Fastlane he was indeed defeated by none other than Roman Reigns.
-This had a large portion of the WWE universe upset for a couple of reasons: many fans were disappointed to see Strowman lose in a match that involved very little build-up, after so much time has been put into his character, and much of the WWE universe simply despises Roman Reigns.
+This had a large portion of the WWE universe upset for a couple of reasons: many fans were disappointed to see Strowman lose in a match that involved very little build-up, after so much time has been put into his character, and much of the WWE universe simply despise Roman Reigns.

 Another booking decision that made news headlines everywhere was Charlotte Flair losing her pay-per-view undefeated streak to Bayley.
 Bayley is adored by the fans so most of the WWE universe was pleased to see her keep the title, but many industry professionals and smart-marks viewed it as yet another WWE booking failure.
-The WWE kept building Charlotte as this wrestler who can’t be defeated at a pay-per-view, and when she was finally defeated it had little meaning; Charlotte losing to Bayley clean and losing her streak did nothing for her character.
+The WWE kept building Charlotte as this wrestler who can’t be beat at a pay-per-view, and when she was finally defeated it had little meaning; Charlotte losing to Bayley clean and losing her streak did nothing for her character.

 On Wednesday’s episode of The Ross Report, Jim weighed in on the WWE news of the Fastlane fallout.